sowmyabusinayani/ScoreCalculator/README.md

 @Summary...........

-# 🎳 Bowling Score Calculator
+# Bowling Score Calculator

-A simple web application to calculate bowling scores.
-Built with **Flask (Python)** for the backend and **HTML/JavaScript** for the frontend.
+A web-based bowling score calculator built using **Python (Flask)** for the backend and **HTML + JavaScript** for the frontend.

+This project demonstrates how to implement business logic, handle user input, and connect frontend interaction with backend processing in a web application.
 ---

-## 🚀 Features
+##  Features
-- Input bowling scores frame by frame (10 frames).
+- Input scores for all 10 frames of a bowling game
-- Handles strikes, spares, and open frames.
-- Calculates the total score based on official bowling rules.
+- Handles strikes, spares, and open frames based on official bowling rules
-- Simple and lightweight Flask app.
+- Automatically calculates final score
+- User-friendly web interface
+- Lightweight Flask-based backend

+---

+## Tech Stack

+- **Backend:** Python (Flask)
+- **Frontend:** HTML, JavaScript
+- **Tools:** Git, GitHub

 ---